 Q: I am in my Sophomore year of college, but I am Junior on my transcript due to the units that I have from high school and college, can I still apply?

-As long as you would have two years left of undergraduate education when you return to the US after the Institutes then you are eligible to apply regardless of the amount of credits you have.
+If you would have two years left of undergraduate education when you return to the US after the Institutes, then you are eligible to apply regardless of the amount of credits you have.

 Q: What exactly should I do to prepare before beginning my application?

-Read the webpage for the programme to which you intend to apply, including the Terms and Conditions, and these FAQs.
+Read the webpage for the programme to which you intend to apply, including the Terms and Conditions and other recommended items such as these FAQs.

 Q: I’ve found the application.
 Are there any special rules for completing it?

-None of the questions are “trick” questions; we just want honest answers to the questions we ask.
+None of the questions are “trick” questions; we would like honest answers to the questions we ask.
 Read the questions carefully and fill in the form according to the application instructions.

 Q: What exactly do you mean by extra-curricular activities?